-While there are great conservation organizations that both help educate people about mustelids and protect their habitats, few take advantage of media to help inspire more people care about the existence of these misunderstood animals.
-While we the average people are not zoologists and do not personally study the science behind mustelids, we have the most influence when it comes to improving their reputation; because after all, it was average people who gave rise to the reputation they have.
+While there are many great scientists and conservation organizations that both help educate people about mustelids and protect their habitat, few examine or take advantage of popular culture to inspire others care about the existence of these often misunderstood animals.
+We the average people may not be zoologists and don’t personally study the science behind mustelids, but we have the most influence when it comes to improving their reputation, because after all, it was average people who gave rise to the reputation they have.
 How mustelids are viewed in society is important if we want more of the general public to value the information conservationists provide.
-There are many people you cannot inspire or teach through academic books or documentaries alone.

 For some people their interest in mustelids stem from a born passion for wildlife, but for many others, it all started with a favorite childhood or young adulthood character.
 Memorable characters such as Taggerung the otter, Kine the least weasel, and Bill the badger are among a few that have inspired people to learn more about these amazing creatures.
-For this reason, we believe combining both educational and fictional media to be a good way in helping people become more interested in mustelids; perhaps even inspiring a few to become future conservationists.
+For this reason, we believe combining both educational and fictional media to be a great way in helping people become more interested in mustelids.
 [Continue to: What are the Issues?]

 About Us | What are the Issues?